Twentysix26/Red-Docs/red/red_guide_linux_autostart.md

 `sudo restart red`

 ### systemd
-How to make Red auto restart in case of crash, using systemd.
 This guide assumes you used the Linux guide to install Red and that you are using a Linux distribution that uses systemd (Example: Ubuntu 15.04 or newer).

 Run this command in terminal:

 `sudo nano /etc/systemd/system/red.service`

-Next, paste the following script, replace `bot location` with the absolute path to the location where the bot is located (for example `/home/username/Red-DiscordBot` as opposed to `~/Red-DiscordBot`),  `username` with your linux account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)
+Next, paste the following script, replace, `username` with your linux account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username` in the terminal.)

 ```
 [Unit]
 Description=Red-DiscordBot
 After=multi-user.target
 [Service]
-WorkingDirectory=bot location
+WorkingDirectory=/home/username/Red-DiscordBot
 User=username
 Group=usergroup
-ExecStart=/usr/bin/python3.5 bot location/red.py
+ExecStart=/usr/bin/python3.5 /home/username/Red-DiscordBot/red.py
 Type=idle
 Restart=always
 RestartSec=15